Charged particle tracking via edge-classifying interaction networks: Introduction

 \section{Introduction}

-Charged particle tracking is essential to many downstream reconstruction tasks including vertex finding~\cite{Piacquadio:2008zzb,Chatrchyan:2014fea}, particle reconstruction~\cite{Aaboud:2017aca,Sirunyan:2017ulk}, and jet flavor tagging~\cite{Larkoski:2017jix,Sirunyan:2017ezt,Aaboud:2018xwy}.
+Charged particle tracking is essential to many physics reconstruction tasks including vertex finding~\cite{Piacquadio:2008zzb,cms_tracking}, particle reconstruction~\cite{Aaboud:2017aca,Sirunyan:2017ulk}, and jet flavor tagging~\cite{Larkoski:2017jix,Sirunyan:2017ezt,Aaboud:2018xwy}.
 Current tracking algorithms at the CERN Large Hadron Collider (LHC) experiments~\cite{cms_tracking,atlas_tracking} are typically based on the combinatorial Kalman filter~\cite{combkalman1,combkalman2,combkalman3,kalman} and have been shown to scale worse than linearly with increasing beam intensity and detector occupancy~\cite{hllhc_tracking}.
 The high-luminosity phase of the LHC (HL-LHC) will see an order of magnitude increase in luminosity~\cite{ApollinariG.:2017ojx}, highlighting the need to develop new tracking algorithms demonstrating reduced latency and improved performance in high-pileup environments.
-To this end, ongoing research focuses on both accelerating current tracking algorithms via dedicated hardware or parallelization and developing new tracking algorithms with machine learning (ML) techniques.
+To this end, ongoing research focuses on both accelerating current tracking algorithms via parallelization or dedicated hardware and developing new tracking algorithms based on machine learning (ML) techniques.